timchunght/zipcodes-script/README.md

-Sample Ruby Script to generate Zipcodes from CSV for [Baker](http://www.trybaker.com)
+Sample Ruby Script to generate Location info from zipcodes csv [Baker](http://www.trybaker.com)
 ---

 Dependencies: make sure you have ``Ruby >= 2.0`` and ``zip-codes gem``